CSUMB-CST495-GROUP10/SportLights/README.md

 # Project 5 - *SportLights*

-**SportLights** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total
+**SportLights** is a basic sports highlights app to displays the video of the highlights of the teams last game Time spent: **X** hours spent in total

 ## User Stories
-User searches a team and the application displays the video of the highlights of the teams last game The following **required** functionality is completed:
+The following **required** functionality is completed:
 - [ ] User sees app icon in home screen and styled launch screen.
 - [ ] User sees a list of sports to choose from